The Ellis Law Offices team

 Forklift Accidents

-The personal injury lawyers at Ellis Law Offices have successfully represented workers injured in forklift accidents, and we specialize in workers’ compensation law and third-party negligence law.
+The personal injury lawyers at have successfully represented workers injured in forklift accidents, and we specialize in workers’ compensation law and third-party negligence law.
 We represent injured workers in Worcester, Boston, Fitchburg, Springfield, Southbridge and other towns and cities throughout Massachusetts.

 Forklifts and spider forklifts are commonly used in congested construction areas where people work closely around building materials.
 Combine that with a small, fairly quick and extremely heavy piece of equipment and you have the potential for serious personal injury accidents.
 In fact, forklift accidents are among the most common construction site and warehouse accidents.
 Each year, over 20,000 workers are injured in forklift accidents.
 Of this 20,000, a high percentage suffer serious injuries.
 Due to the extreme weight of a forklift and the loads they carry, these accidents tend to cause debilitating injuries.